bazelbuild/bazel/site/docs/skylark/deploying.md

 understand new rules.

-For example, suppose we are writing new rules for the (make-believe) mockascript language.
-The repository will be named `rules_mockascript`.
+For example, suppose we are writing new rules for the (make-believe) `mockascript` language.
 We would have the following structure:

 ```
 /